 Vintage open-back tuners are not used quite as much anymore.
 But there are still a few different styles that are on the market.

 - Gear Ratio

 Inline machine heads are still available, but not quite as common.
 They were used a lot in the 50s and 60s on guitars like the Fender Telecaster.
-But today sealed machine heads are used instead.
+But today, sealed machine heads are the choice instead.